LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     scope = CGI.escape('admin:all')
     ```

-1. Text editor: Setup Files request object
+1. Set up the Files request object. <!-- in the Files app? -->

-    * add the following to the bottom of `./get_analytics_data.rb`
+   Add the following to the bottom of `./get_analytics_data.rb`

     ```ruby
     # "#{environment + '.' }" should be removed below when using production environments